dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 Once there are no other "required" tasks or preparing/running/failed in the pool at any of the cycles referenced by the incomplete prerequisites or earlier can we remove them?
 Do [future triggers](https://cylc.github.io/doc/build/7.8.7/html/suite-config.html#future-triggers) complicate this?

-Note that when a task is spawned then, if it has optional prerequisites then we don't know whether these prerequisites have already completed (and not generated the requied output).
+Note that when a task is spawned then, if it has optional prerequisites, we don't know whether these prerequisites have already completed (and not generated the required output).
 A database query will be required to determine this.
 The same is not true for required prerequisites (the task is always spawned at completion).

+An alternative approach for optional tasks would be to only spawn them once their prerequisites have been met.
+This would avoid any need to housekeep them.
+For tasks with multiple prerequisites it would require additional database queries.
+However, this may not be a big deal given that not many workflows are likely to have large numbers of optional tasks.

 ## Cylc 7 compatibility